factorial-io/phabalicious/docs/docs/configuration.md

     * `name` contains the name of the docker-container.
 This is needed to get the IP-address of the particular docker-container when using ssh-tunnels (see above).
     * for docker-compose-base setups you can provide the `service` instead the name, phabalicious will get the docker name automatically from the service.

+### Configuration of the mattermost-method

+* `notifyOn`: a list of all tasks where to send a message to a Mattermost channel.
+Have a look at the global Mattermost-configuration-example below.

 ### dockerHosts

 `dockerHosts` is similar structured as the `hosts`-entry.
 It's a keyed lists of hosts containing all necessary information to create a ssh-connection to the host, controlling the docker-instances, and a list of tasks, the user might call via the `docker`-command.
 See the `docker`-entry for a more birds-eye-view of the concepts.